-In association with Braiswick Photographic as part of their 50th Year Anniversary Celebrations we raised £85 for Cancer Research UK.
+In association with Braiswick Photographic as part of their charitable work we raised £85 for Cancer Research UK.

-Sporting activities were undertaken throughout the week across the whole school to help raise awareness in our pupils of those less fortunate than themselves and to show how sport can be used to help change young people's lives.
+Sporting activities were undertaken throughout the week beginning 19th March across the whole school to help raise awareness in our pupils of those less fortunate than themselves and to show how sport can be used to help change young people's lives.

 On Friday 23rd March all pupils and staff wore sports kit to take part in the Mountfields Lodge Squirrel Mile, an activity organised by a group of Y6 pupils who recognised that children have the power to help other children IF they put their minds to it.
 We raised £322.92!

 We hope that in 2020 we can support this charity once again:-)

 In support of a local children’s and young person’s hospice pupils and parents have been busy collecting clothes and household items for recycling and re-purposing.

 We wanted to help raise awareness of the needs of others and to help our pupils understand (once again) the power of 'the collective' to bring about change (and the role of the individual in that process).It was also important that our pupils understand how people can help make the most difficult of times as happy as possible for families and individuals.
 We collected an impressive 60 bags of items to recycle and re-purpose.